gmm42/tinyproxy_exporter/README.md

-# tinyproxy_exporter
+# Tinyproxy exporter
-Prometheus exporter for Tinyproxy
+Prometheus exporter for Tinyproxy, written in Python.